Lake Saving Restoration Projects

 Sucker Brook Headwaters Project

 A series of projects were constructed to reconnect Naples Creek to its floodplain in strategic locations for water quality and flood resiliency benefits.
 Naples Creek now has more frequent and greater access to 100s of acres of additional floodplain that provides major water quality treatment.
-This project covers a wide geographic area (see map to the right) and included:
+This project covers a wide geographic area and included:

 -